3bdullah-Gamil/ImageBasedAnatomy_Tasks/README.md

   - User-friendly interface inspired by professional tools like RadiAnt and MicroDicom.

 6. ### **Task 6: Image Viewer**
-   **Objective**:Create a professional-grade tool for viewing and manipulating medical images.
+   **Objective**: Create a professional-grade tool for viewing and manipulating medical images.
 - **Features**:
   - Zooming and panning capabilities.
  - **Contrast Enhancement**: